gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Has that tiger eaten anyone yet?" he asked, forcing an awl through a scrap of leather.
 "Or is he too busy racing around on rooftops?"
-Iffy gave him the same reply she had given everyone else.
+Indy gave him the same reply she had given everyone else.

 Noxy felt nearly frantic with impatience by the time she and her mother reached the trading hall.